 Direct any general questions about this guideline to your unit’s Information Security Liaison.
 If you have specific questions, please contact ITS Information Security Compliance at ISComplianceemail@example.com.

-- Always avoid using dictionary words in your passwords.
-This includes foreign language words and proper nouns.
+- Avoid using dictionary words in passwords.

 - Consider using a “passphrase” that will be easy to remember and substitute some letters with numbers or symbols.